morningD/FlexCFL/README.md

 - matplotlib
 - tqdm

- You need to download the dataset (e.g. FEMNIST, MNIST, FashionMNIST, Synthetic) and specify a GPU id follows the guidelines of [Ditto](https://github.com/litian96/ditto).
+ You need to download the dataset (e.g. FEMNIST, MNIST, FashionMNIST, Synthetic) and specify a GPU id follows the guidelines of [FedProx](https://github.com/litian96/FedProx) & [Ditto](https://github.com/litian96/ditto).

+### 📌 Please download `mnist, nist, sent140, synthetic` from the `FedProx` repository and rename nist to fmnist, download `femnist` from the `Ditto` repository.
+The nist in FedProx is 10-class, but the femnist in Ditto is 62-class.
+We use the 10-class version in this project.

 The directory structure of the datasets should look like this: